 Within the area zoned for the Airport on the Proposals Map, there will be a presumption in favour of compatible uses which are required for the effective and efficient operation of the airport, and which have a functional requirement to be located there.
 This may include administrative offices, warehousing, distribution facilities, car hire facilities and car-parks.
-Other airport-related uses such as hotels and car hire facilities will be treated on their merits.
+Other airport-related uses such as hotels will be treated on their merits.